 The collection is now housed in three buildings: the Palazzo dei Conservatori, the Palazzo Caffarelli-Clementino and the Palazzo Nuovo, under the name of the Musei Capitolini (Capitoline Museums).

-In the 1990s a new hall was built in the courtyard of the Palazzo dei Conservatori to house the statue, which since 1538 had graced the centre of the Piazza del Campidoglio.
+In the 1990s a new hall was built in the courtyard of the Palazzo dei Conservatori to house the statue, which since 1538 had graced the Piazza del Campidoglio.

 Search Walks in Rome: